Fact-checked

 Mediastinotomy is contraindicated in patients with a history of:

-• aneurysm or dissection of the ascending aorta;
+• aneurysms or dissections of the ascending aorta;

 • radiation therapy in the mediastinal area;

-• surgical operations with dissection of the sternum (sternotomy).
+• surgical operations involving dissection of the sternum (sternotomy).

-Superior vena cava syndrome is considered a relative contraindication; a significant increase in the thyroid gland (goiter); a history of mediastinitis; previously performed mediastinoscopy and tracheostomy.
-[7]
+Relative contraindications include superior vena cava syndrome; significant enlargement of the thyroid gland (goiter); history of mediastinitis; previous mediastinoscopy and tracheostomy. [ 7 ]

 Complications after the procedure

-Mediastinotomy can be complicated by bleeding, difficulty swallowing, and infection and inflammation - with tissue redness and swelling.
-Infection can be accompanied by fever and the formation of an inflammatory infiltrate, which, when enlarged, can compress the aorta or pulmonary artery.
+Mediastinotomy may be complicated by bleeding, difficulty swallowing, and infection and inflammation – with redness and swelling of the tissue.
+Infection may be accompanied by fever and the formation of an inflammatory infiltrate, which, when enlarged, can compress the aorta or pulmonary artery.

-During the procedure, damage to the recurrent nerves of the larynx is possible, which is manifested by hoarseness (passing over time).
-[8]
+During the procedure, damage to the recurrent laryngeal nerves is possible, which manifests itself as hoarseness (which passes over time). [ 8 ]

-There are such possible consequences after the mediastinotomy and mediastinoscopy procedure, such as:
+The following possible consequences are noted after the mediastinotomy and mediastinoscopy procedure:

 • pneumothorax (if the pleura is damaged and air enters the pleural cavity);

-• chylothorax (leakage of lymphatic fluid into the chest when the thoracic lymphatic duct and pleura are damaged);
+• chylothorax (leakage of lymphatic fluid into the chest due to damage to the thoracic duct and pleura);

 • damage to the chest organs - perforation of the trachea or esophagus;